-- Neonatals (experience required) - bottle feeding, syringe feeding, unexpected vet visits if the kitten becomes sick. - Kittens 8 weeks and older (must be able to transport to kitten vet appointments (3 boosters, spay/neuter, and any other unexpected vet visits that pop up - kittens are unpredictable! - Social adult cats (cats that are ready for adoption and attending adoption fairs). - Medical Fosters (able to administer meds and transport to regular vet appointments). - Socialization Fosters (have the time required to spend with shy cats and kittens to help them learn to trust humans and be ready for adoption).
+- Neonatals (experience required) - bottle feeding, syringe feeding, unexpected vet visits if the kitten becomes sick. - Kittens 8 weeks and older (must be able to transport to kitten vet appointments ever 3-4 weeks and any unexpected sick visits.
+Kittens are cute but need a lot of care and regular vet visits. - Social adult cats (cats that are ready for adoption and attending adoption fairs). - Medical Fosters (able to administer meds and transport to regular vet appointments). - Socialization Fosters (have the time required to spend with shy cats and kittens to help them learn to trust humans and be ready for adoption).

 Foster parents will need to have time to care for their foster kitties and provide them the time and attention to ensure that they are comfortable around potential adopters.